antronerds/r2-tutorials/docs/Correlating_Genes.md

     controlled vocabulary that systematically describes processes,
     locations and functions in biology.
 Click 'Gene Ontology analysis'
 2. The resulting categories are presented in a sortable table (Figure 11), sort on p-value by clicking on the column header.
+Clickin on a pathway ID will open a new screen or tab with the heatmap of the selected pathway.

 	![Figure 11: Gene Ontology categories that are overrepresented in the set of genes that correlates with MYCN expression in the current dataset, sorted by increasing p-value of overrepresentation.](_static/images/Findgenes_onto_v1.png " Figure    14: KEGG pathways exhibiting an overrepresentation of genes of the    current dataset, ordered    by significance.")